justinchoi001/liferay-learn-0/docs/en/09-troubleshooting/05-self-healing.md

 | `timeoutSeconds` | Number of seconds after which the probe times out.
 The default and minimum is 1. |
 | `successThreshold` | Minimum consecutive successes for the probe to be considered successful following a failure.
 The default and minimum is `1`.
 Must be `1` for liveness. |
 | `failureThreshold` | The number of times DXP Cloud repeats a failed probe before giving up.
 For a liveness probe, giving up means the service will restart.
 For a readiness probe, giving up means the probe will be marked as Failed.
 The default is `3`; the minimum is `1`. |

-Once the *customer* has configured their `LCS.json` files and deployed them in their environments, the DXP Cloud team can use the two probes to monitor the project's liveness and readiness.
-Customers can always open a [Help Center](https://liferay-support.zendesk.com/agent/) ticket to address any self-healing issues.